raini35/timetable-repo/README.md

 <a name="notes-and-improvements"></a>
 # :pencil: Notes & Improvements:
 * I spent way too much time on designing and programming the front end.
-It didn't leave enough time to iron out the logic code implementation.
+I didn't leave enough time to iron out the logic code implementation.

 * I could've spent a bit more time thinking of different data models and functions.
 Midway through I realized how I structured the data was good for just adding events initially, but for other functions like adding an event after mounting, editing an event and deleting an even, it was way too inefficient.